pikakid98/decluttertube/README.md

 `NoLogo` Removes the YouTube logo from the website.
 If for whatever reason you want that

+`DenerdPanel` Removes all debugging features from YouTube's right click menu

+`NoPanel` Removes the right click panel from the YouTube player.
+Loop controls now require an extra right click.
+Using this in conjunction with "DenerdPanel" is redundant

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported